Class Schedule Winter/Spring 2023

 Obedience – Developed in the 1930s, Obedience is AKC’s oldest performance event.
 From walking on- and off-leash to retrieving and jumping, or demonstrating your dog’s ability to stay, every dog owner should consider some form of obedience training.
 It’s the best way to establish good communication skills between you and your dog – and to make sure that your dog is the most well-behaved one in your neighborhood!

 S.T.A.R Puppy – This class covers the 4 areas necessary for you and your puppy to have a good life together: Socialization, Training, Activity, and Responsible ownership.
-This class is open to puppies from 10 weeks old to six months of age (toy breeds should wait until at least 12 weeks of age).
+This class is open to puppies from 12 weeks old to six months of age.
+All puppy vaccinations (shots) should be completed prior to the beginning of classes.

 Show Training Beginner Novice (BN) – This class is the first level of obedience titles.
 In Beginner Novice you and your dog will be introduced to heeling and basic heeling patterns.
 You and your dog will learn to read and follow posted directions while heeling a pattern.
 A Sit for Exam (on leash) and a Sit-Stay and Recall (both off-leash) will be taught.
 This is the beginner show level.